What BCBSIL is Doing to Address Health Equity and SDoH

 We have also compiled a list of ICD-10 Z codes for social determinants of health to better track and address the social needs of our members.
 We invite you to incorporate the codes on the claims you submit to BCBSIL so we may better understand the unique, social needs of BCBSIL members and help connect them with available resources.

 AHA’s IFDHE Along with BCBSIL Announce Grant Program Award Recipients The American Hospital Association’s (AHA’s) Institute for Diversity and Health Equity (IFDHE) and BCBSIL has granted awards to support the work of 13 Illinois hospitals and health care organizations in reducing disparities in health care.

 Blue Door Neighborhood CenterSM BCBSIL is committed to helping improve health equity for our members and the communities that we serve.
 One way we are doing this is by opening Blue Door Neighborhood Centers (BDNCs) in Chicago communities where some of our more vulnerable members live, work and play.

 - Pullman – Opened in April 2019 at 756 E. 111th St., Suites 102 & 103 in Chicago’s historic Pullman neighborhood

-- Morgan Park – Scheduled to open in August 2020, this BDNC will bring up to 550 jobs to 11840 S. Marshfield Avenue in the Morgan Park community
+- Morgan Park – Opened in August 2020, this BDNC will bring up to 550 jobs to 11840 S. Marshfield Avenue in the Morgan Park community

-- South Lawndale – Scheduled to open by the end of 2020, this BDNC will occupy nearly 9,000 square feet at 2551 W. Cermak Avenue in South Lawndale’s Little Village community
+- South Lawndale – Opened in December 2020, this BDNC occupies nearly 9,000 square feet at 2551 W. Cermak Avenue in South Lawndale’s Little Village community

 Care Van® Program For nearly 30 years, our fleet of Care Vans have brought public health services such as no cost immunizations, dental sealants and health literacy to schools, churches, parks, shopping centers, public housing, community events and other locations.